JosephThomasVasquez/dynamicColorPicker/README.md

 # Dynamic Color Picker

 Uses the HSL color format for Hue, Saturation, and Lightness.
+* *Coming Soon: Ability to switch to and from RGB and hexcode.*

 ## Features
 * Create as many color pickers as needed to experiment in finding a color palette for web design.

-* Can add additional color pickers by pressing the "+" button.
+* Can add additional color pickers by pressing the *"+"* button.

+* The *Color Samples* window displays all colors for visibility on how they play with each other.

 * The app is generated in vanilla javascript, while styling is applied with CSS.